pranjaltimsina/pranjaltimsina/README.md

 ### ¡Hola! 👋🏼

-If you find the easter egg, Imma write you a black chek.
+If you find the easter egg, I'll write you a blank cheque.